 Dr. Alexander’s work showed that these outcomes emerged from unequal social conditions.
 Racial segregation forced many Black people to live in overcrowded housing.
 Black neighborhoods rarely received adequate sanitation services from city government.
 In these conditions, diseases like tuberculosis spread much more easily.
 Racism in health care, education, and employment trapped many Black Americans in poverty.
 Most white doctors and public health experts did not consider the role of social and economic conditions in health.
 Dr. Alexander was part of a network of Black doctors, nurses, clergy, and reformers who identified the role of systemic racism in health disparities.

 Dr. Alexander devoted much of the rest of her career to the field of public health.
 She earned a master’s degree in public health from Yale University.
 She also worked for many years at Howard University in Washington, D.C.
 Dr. Alexander advocated for the passage of the 1939 National Health Bill.
 This was an early attempt at establishing a national health insurance system.
 In the 1940s, she served with the US Public Health Service.
 She treated Black patients at the Slossfield Health Center in Birmingham, Alabama.

 Dr. Alexander was a member of the Society of Friends, also known as the Quakers.
 Her religious faith informed her life and work.
-She never married.
 According to one biographer, she had a romantic relationship with the scholar and activist W. E. B. Du Bois in the 1930s.
-Virginia Alexander died on July 24, 1949 of complications from lupus.
+In 1945, she married William Childs in Birmingham, Alabama.
+She died on July 24, 1949 of complications from lupus.

 William Penn High School for Girls, now the Franklin Learning Center, was one of Philadelphia’s first racially integrated high schools.
 It was added to the National Register of Historic Places on December 1, 1986.